24 Challenge® Proctor Rules

-Points are tallied by Proctors at the end of each round and recorded on the students’ Score Cards along with Proctors’ initials.
+Points are tallied by Proctors at the end of each round and recorded on each student’s Score Card along with Proctors’ initials.
 Student Score card travels with him/her throughout the tournament.

 Penalty Flags and Disqualification

-- Student does not announce a pattern within 3 seconds.
+1) Student does not announce a pattern within three seconds.

-- Student touches card with more than 3 finger tips.
+4) Student touches card with more than 3 fingertips.